 Investing in property – especially one you plan to let out rather than live in – comes with its own unique risks and challenges, particularly in this current uncertain economic climate, which it’s vital to be aware of before you take the plunge.

-When you invest in a buy to let property, you simply buy a residential property, like a house or a flat, in order to rent it out to tenants.
+Investing in a buy-to-let property involves buying a residential property, either a house or a flat, in order to rent it out to tenants.
 This means that you become a landlord, which comes with various responsibilities that we explore later.

 As with many other types of investment, the hope is that your property will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.